DamithaSenevirathne/ballerina-dev-website/learn/getting-started/writing-a-graphql-api-with-ballerina.md

 ## Creating a Datasource for the Project

 Before writing the GraphQL service, let's create a data source for the project.
 This will mimic a database that stores the data for the service.
-In this guide, you are going to use an in-memory table in Ballerina as the datasource.
+In this guide, you are going to use an in-memory table in Ballerina as the data source.

 ### Defining the Types for the Datasource